 Dan Abrahams was definitely one of my favorite presenters at the coaches convention.
 I wish I would have recorded the whole session.
 I got a few clips on my phone that I can share but hopefully these notes give you somewhat of an idea of what he covered.

-If you’re not able to hear him speak in person you can always check out the Dan Abrahams podcast called “The Sport Psych Show” and he also wrote two soccer books for players, Soccer Tough and Soccer Tough II that I’d suggest checking out.
+If you’re not able to hear him speak in person he also wrote two soccer books for players, Soccer Tough and Soccer Tough II that I’d suggest checking out.
+As an Amazon Associate we earn from qualifying purchases.
+You can always check out the Dan Abrahams podcast called “The Sport Psych Show”.